‘It’s impossible’: NY nursing homes fret about testing order

 Besides the question of paying for the tests, the requirement “threatens to make staff shortages, already unsustainable, completely unworkable, and will quickly overwhelm commercial labs,” Laxton said.

-The state Health Department said Thursday that lab capacity and other issues are still being worked on, and decisions about many details will be left to nursing homes and county governments.
+The state Health Department said Thursday that lab capacity and other issues are still being worked on.
+Many details will be left to nursing homes and county governments, but the department said it was working to make sure nursing homes have access to free testing at 31 state-run sites.

-But “we are working with nursing homes to ensure that they have access to the 31 state-run testing sites at no cost,” the Health Department said in a statement.
+Still, the head of a group representing about 400 New York nursing homes and assisted living centers said the state National Guard should help provide testing on the facilities’ own premises — and the federal government should help pay for it.

+“Without immediate and urgently needed funding, nursing homes are at a significant disadvantage in responding to this unprecedented health crisis,” said Stephen Hanse, president of the New York State Health Facilities Association and the New York State Center for Assisted Living.

-Some areas were already getting started.
+Some areas were already getting started with the new testing.

 Officials in suburban Rockland County delivered state-provided testing kits Thursday to eight nursing homes.